JHero23/CS-2-Work/README.md

 The purpose of this assignment is to experiment and practice basic Computer Science and Engineering fundmanetals.
 Such fundamentals include:
 - Object Oriented Programming.
 - Binary Search and Insertion Sort Algorithms.
+- Strings.
 - Recursion.

+## Description
+This program simulates an autocompleter like in our phones when we enter a letter or multiple letters, the focus is using a recursion to look for string matches.

 ### Acknowledgements
 [Andrew Winslow](https://github.com/andrewwinslow) for allowing me to practice on his homework assignments, supplying main.cpp, pokemon.h, pokedex.h, and pokedex.txt to further my studies as a Computer Engineer.